granthale/granthale.com2/data/musings/rss-renaissance.md

 date: '2023-09-10'
 ---

-Make your own feed.
-Make your own what?
-Feed, like the social media kind.
+**Make your own feed.**

 This time, make it free of short-lived inspirations, hot-takes and selfies.
-This time include durable, thoughtful, question-raising content.

-Include your favorite authors, bloggers, podcasters, and Youtubers all in one place.
+Include durable, thoughtful, question-raising content.
+Put your favorite authors, blogs, news websites, podcasts, and Youtube channels in one place.

-It can be an intellectual breeding ground, a knowledge stream, a curiosity-inducing deluge.
-Even better, you no longer have to check a multitude of apps.
-Everything should be in one place.
+You are what you eat.
+Choose a better information diet.

-RSS - Really Simple Syndication (it's been around since the early 2000s) makes this possible.
+RSS - Really Simple Syndication makes this possible.
 In an age of increasingly diverse inputs, it's indeed a "really simple" solution.
-Sign up for one of the many free apps, and invite your favorite creator's to join you.
+Sign up for one of the many free apps, and link to who you would like to see.

-You are what you eat.
-Improve your diet.
-RSS is a way to improve the quality of your inputs.
+There are a plethora of options out there.
+The important thing is to just choose a tool and get started.
+I use Reader by Readwise.
+Check out my influences page if you're looking for interesting websites to add and let me know how it works for you!